-In previous posts this week, we shared how three young Christians came to faith and how they are actively ministering where they are now.
-This is the final part in the series of stories about these believers who are making a difference in India.
+In previous posts this week, we shared how three young Indian believers came to faith and how they are actively ministering where they are now.
+This is the final part of the series of stories about these believers who are making a difference in India.
 This blog shares a series of questions and answers from these three Christians.

 Read in their own words how they view sacrifice, persecution, and more.
 At the end of the blog are prayer requests you can use to lift up these faithful believers and be part of their ministries.

 How do you view sacrifice in your service to Christ?

 When we come to Christ, one of the first things we need to realize is he owns everything now.
 He is Lord of our lives, [meaning] he owns our homes, he owns our thoughts, he owns literally everything.
 Trust me, when we taste Christ, we taste the glories of heaven.
 There is nothing better.

 So our homes have been open ever since we got married.
 We have been mentoring people.
 We have boys sleepover at our house and literally throw everything around and devour our fridge, and we’ve just loved it.
 It’s been painful.
 We’ve discussed some [about] our personal space, but we have loved doing it.
 If he gives us a bigger home, we will still let people in because none of it belongs to us.
 We feel obligated to serve.
 We owe it.
 Our life is wasted if we don’t give back or let it be spent for the sake of Christ.